cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-10-PebbleDash.md

 00000000  10 00 00 00 00 00 00 00                          |........|
 ```

-First 8 bytes is the command ID (0x10 for Take a ScreenShot), no parameter is expected
+First 8 bytes is the command ID (0x10 for Take a Screenshot), no parameter is expected

 PebbleDash handles this command this way :